heisdeku/heisdeku/README.md

 # Hi there 👋

-Hello and Welcome, My name is Oluwaferanmi Adedokun, for the most part of my life for now, I'm a Frontend Developer(not yet Engineer).
+Hello and Welcome, My name is Oluwaferanmi Adedokun, for the most part of my life for now, I'm a Frontend Engineer.
 Working on my progress on building anything around the web with Javascript(Backend and Mobile) to become a Fullstack Engineer.

 ## <u>Brief Intro</u>

-Aside from constants thoughts on building and launching the next super cool product for Africa and scaling it, I am constantly building myself up to be a pixel obsessed Frontend developer, working on the first iteration of my Portfolio, making constant commits to a dope new savings company and steadily making sure to make <b style="font-size: 18px;"><i>"A commit a day  💆"</i></b>
+Aside from constants thoughts on building and scaling, ZeddPay as the Head of Product I am constantly working on myself to be a Creative Developer (Frontend & Backend), making constant commits to things I find interesting and steadily making sure to make <b style="font-size: 18px;"><i>"A commit a day  💆"</i></b>

 ## <u>Learning and Progress</u>